 Edmund Burke, a towering figure in political philosophy, offered timeless wisdom on governance and change.
 His insights often centered on the value of experience over abstract theory.
-One of his most profound ideas is captured in a powerful metaphor.
-He argued that difficulty is a “severe instructor” and a necessary force for creating stable, lasting institutions.
+One of his most profound ideas captures a powerful metaphor about how difficulty acts as a “severe instructor” and a necessary force for creating stable, lasting institutions.
+Burke argued that to “make the revolution a parent of settlement, and not a nursery of quote origin” requires recognizing struggle as essential to building enduring political arrangements.
 This concept, often summarized by the idea that struggle is the “parent of settlement,” remains incredibly relevant in modern political discourse.

 At its core, Burke’s argument champions a deep respect for complexity.
 He believed that challenges force us to engage with problems thoroughly.
 When we wrestle with an issue, we learn its nuances.
-We are compelled to consider its many facets and relationships.
+We discover its many facets and relationships.
 Consequently, this process prevents us from adopting superficial, easy solutions.
 Our antagonist, whether a political problem or a societal conflict, becomes our helper.
 It sharpens our skills and strengthens our resolve, leading to settlements that are robust and well-considered.
+Burke understood that efforts to “make the revolution a parent of settlement, and not a nursery of quote origin” depend on this hard-won wisdom.

 The Quote in Its Original Context